 - itchy eyes

-Other causes of dry eyes can include problems with tear production and quality, such as:
+Other causes of dry eyes can include problems with tear production and quality,

 - the tear glands not producing enough tears